7 Anime That Would Never Have Existed If Their Characters Went to Therapy

 Here, the story follows Angelo Lagusa, whose family was murdered due to a mafia dispute.

-Years later, the protagonist receives a letter with a proposal for revenge, which transforms his main motivation in life into revenge against the mafia that murdered his family.
-Thus, Angelo initially infiltrates the mafia family and tries to gain their trust.
+Years later, the protagonist receives a letter proposing revenge, which makes his main life motivation avenging the murder of the mafia.
+Initially, Angelo infiltrates the mafia family and tries to gain their trust.

-Grief is a theme widely explored in anime and constantly motivates the characters' actions.
-Furthermore, the lack of psychological support means he experiences his desire for revenge intensely.
+Grief is a recurring theme in anime and often motivates the characters' actions.
+Furthermore, the character's lack of psychological support leads him to intensely experience his desire for revenge.

-In other words, Angelo would have needed to work to accept the death of his family, as painful as it may seem, understanding that what was done is irreversible and that revenge would only worsen the situation.
+In other words, Angelo needed to undergo some work to accept his family's death, however painful it may seem, to understand that what was done is irreversible and that revenge would only worsen the situation.

 Castlevania

-Now, the animation is based on the games released in the late 1980s and popularized in the 1990s.
-Furthermore, it tells the story of Dracula and his army of demons who plot the destruction of humanity after the murder of his wife.
+Now, the animation is based on the games released in the late 80s and popularized in the 90s.
+Furthermore, it tells the story of Dracula and his army of demons who plan the destruction of humanity after the murder of his wife.

-Thus, Castlevania is another story about an unbearable desire for revenge due to unresolved grief after the death of someone important, which motivates the character throughout the plot.
+Thus, Castlevania is yet another story about an unbearable desire for revenge stemming from unresolved grief after the death of someone important, which motivates the character throughout the plot.

 naruto

-Finally, the anime tells the story of Naruto and his entire development to become a ninja.
-However, his entire motivation is based on the bullying he constantly encounters.
+Finally, the anime tells the story of Naruto and his entire development into becoming a ninja.
+However, all of his motivation is based on the bullying he constantly faces.

-Therefore, the anime was considered an honorable mention, as the character's motivations change throughout the plot, and even if he underwent therapy to help him with the bullying, he likely discovered other motivations for becoming Hokage.
+Therefore, the anime received an honorable mention because throughout the plot the character's motivations change, and even if he underwent therapy to help him with the bullying, he would likely discover other motivations to become Hokage.

-Finally, I hope you had fun and if you like it, I will bring a second part, until next time!!!
+Finally, I hope you had fun and if you liked it, I'll bring a second part, see you next time!!!

 Follow: